By Maxime Chouinard

 Indeed, a common confusion around fencing on a horse is that it is to be applied, or at least can be adapted, to fencing on foot.
 While by the mid 19th century certain authors do try to create systems that can be used in both contexts with minimal alterations, Napoleonic era fencing draws a rather strong line between the two.
 Cavalry sabre generally uses much wider cuts and parries while fencing on foot tends to use much more minimalist movements, for the simple reason that a man on horse can afford to use such motions against an opponent that does not move as he would on foot, or one who is literally fighting on a different level.
 The presence of the horse changes the nature of the fighting very deeply.

 The Müller method seems to be very representative of its time, for in 1827 the author sued General de Durfot for plagiarism.
-Although the latter served under the English flag, it seems that the two authors have simply come together on several points and the lawsuit was therefore dismissed.
+Although the latter served under the English flag, it seems that the two authors simply came at the same conclusions on several points and the lawsuit was therefore dismissed.

 The fencing masters: a figure of controversy